OpenActuarial/actuarialpy-core/README.md

 to_excel_report(views, "experience_report.xlsx")
 ```

-## The ActuarialPy ecosystem
+## The OpenActuarial ecosystem

-ActuarialPy is the experience-and-data layer of a set of actuarial packages.
+`actuarialpy` is the experience-and-data layer of a set of actuarial packages.
 It is standalone
 (only `numpy` and `pandas`).
 Three companion packages cover distributional and simulation
 methods and interoperate through a `.sample()` / `.mean()` interface: